 Juan Tizol was born in Vega Baja, Puerto Rico where he grew up in a musical environment.
 His first instrument was the violin but he switched to the valve trombone at an early age, and it became his instrument of choice.
 In large part, he received his musical training from his uncle, Manuel Tizol, who was the director of the municipal band and symphony in San Juan however he also gained experience playing local operas, ballets, and dance bands.
 Ironically, Tizol came to the U.S. as a stowaway in 1920, aboard a ship traveling to Washington, D.C., where he set up residence and established himself at the Howard Theater and played for touring shows and silent movies.
 It was at the Howard Theater that Tizol met Duke Ellington.

 Tizol is known as a member of the Duke Ellington Orchestra.
-However, he was also a consummate musician, sight reader, composer, arranger, and transcriber and the first significant musician to use the valve trombone in a jazz setting, thus revolutionizing the instrument and adding a new dimension to Ellington’s sound.
+However, he was also a consummate musician, sight-reader, composer, arranger, and transcriber and the first significant musician to use the valve trombone in a jazz setting, thus revolutionizing the instrument and adding a new dimension to Ellington’s sound.

 Also, he was responsible for incorporating Latin influences into Ellington’s repertoire with compositions such as “Moonlight Fiesta”, “Jubilesta”, “Caravan” and “Perdido” among others.
 As a senior and highly respected member of the Ellington orchestra, Tizol was also responsible for rehearsing and integrating new musicians into the band during Ellington’s absence.
 In his autobiography, Ellington describes Tizol as “A tremendous asset to our band, a very big man, a very unselfish man and one of the finest musicians I’ve ever known.”

-As the conversation came to a close, I asked Serrano if he was aware of the following excerpt from Ned Sublette’s book, Cuba and its Music, From the First Drums to the Mambo.
+As the conversation came to an end, I asked Serrano if he was aware of the following excerpt from Ned Sublette’s book, Cuba and Its Music, From the First Drums to the Mambo.
 “As soon as Puerto Ricans were Americans, they were helping transform its music.
 From 1917 on, there is no African American music in New York in which Puerto Ricans don’t figure.
 They have been a natural part of jazz in New York since before cats were taking improvised solos, and as the Latin Jazz hybrid developed, they provided critical links between the African American and Cuban styles, because they were the ones who understood them both; and made them their own, in their own way.
 The unique bicultural sophistication of the Puerto Rican is a profound topic – for another book – but it can’t be left unmentioned in talking about the development of music in New York.”

 Basilio Serrano is originally from Puerto Rico.
 Educated in New York, he holds a Ph.D. in curriculum and instruction from New York University.
 He has been a faculty member at Brooklyn College and the State University of New York College at Old Westbury.
 He has published numerous articles in journals and trade magazines in the United States and Puerto Rico, with a focus on the Latin American immigrant experience in education and acculturation and the world of American music.

-Puerto Rican Pioneers in Jazz, 1900-1939 – Bomba Beats to Latin Jazz is published by iUNiverse
+- Puerto Rican Pioneers in Jazz (1900-1939) – Bomba Beats to Latin Jazz (iUniverse, 2015)